YusufHaroon/go-server/README.md

 # Go Server

-A lightweight HTTP server built with **Golang** that demonstrates how to create and run a simple backend service using Go’s standard libraries.
+A lightweight HTTP server built with **Golang** language that demonstrates how to create and run a simple backend service using Go’s standard libraries.

 This project serves as a **minimal starting point for building web servers or REST APIs in Go**.
 It shows how to handle HTTP requests, structure a basic Go application, and run a server locally.